 The following is just a sampler of the best rated air hockey tables for sale.
 For the full guide of over 100 searchable air hockey tables CLICK HERE.

 |Stiga||NHL Stanley Cup - Red Wings/Maple Leafs||37"||5||90|

 |Fat Cat||Pockey 3-in-1||80"||4||598|

 Often people get confused by the difference between an air-powered gaming table and a bubble and rod gaming table.
+While the two are similar, there are enough differences to offer a different gaming experience.
 An air-powered table consists of a perforated playing surface with a battery or wall plug powered fan underneath that blows air through the holes and provides a slight lift to the puck.
 This allows the puck to float on the surface, not unlike a hovercraft, and more accurately simulate an ice surface.
 Often hockey tables (and tabletop versions, more on this later) use this method because of this effect while foosball tables will usually be rod-based.

-How to find a table that suits your needs
+How to find a gaming table that suits your needs